ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 Last year I attended the Infobip Shift conference, where I attended a talk by Tejas Kumar on “[New Trends in Front-End Development](https://www.youtube.com/watch?v=VINfWbaFBVs&list=PLuAItjWV4peETEf336UJKvDsI5RWbshUa&index=31&pp=iAQB)”.
 In his talk, he demoed building and running a new Qwik app using Bun instead of Node.js.
 I’d been hearing lots of talk about Bun, particularly on the Bytes email blast but hadn’t had a chance to properly check it out so I was particularly interested in seeing how it did.

 Bun is billed as “a fast JavaScript all-in-one toolkit”... they’re not lying about the fast part!
-When he first ran the command to start the app up my colleague and I both looked at each other in amazement and commented: “wow that was fast” (content edited for a PG rating).
+When he first ran the command to start the app up my colleague and I both looked at each other in amazement and commented: “Wow that was fast” (content edited for a PG rating).
 There wasn’t much more discussed about Bun in the talk, the focus was more on Qwik and its approach to Signals, and how that compared to other frameworks (a topic for another time), but my interest was certainly piqued.

-The problem I was struggling to solve was: “what can I use this on?”.
+The problem I was struggling to solve was: “What can I use this on?”.
 Our client work would be an ideal candidate, we certainly saw issues with Node.js slowness that Bun had the potential to help with, however in the world of Fintech, new and fancy also means unknown and risky, and adopting new tech can be a hard case to make.

 ![Grumpy Santa Cat]({{ site.github.url }}/wmckenzie/assets/grumpy-santa-cat.jpg)